 La dimensión interdisciplinaria incluye la antropología cultural y social, la historia, la literatura europea y latinoamericana, la sociología, los estudios psicopedagógicos, las ciencias económicas y políticas, la comunicación, la geografía y los asuntos internacionales.
 La revista es bianual y su publicación es electrónica y de libre acceso.

 Contesti.
-Città, territori, progetti is the Journal of Regional and Urban Planning, studies and design of the Architecture Department of Florence University.
+Città, Territori, Progetti is the Journal of Regional and Urban Planning, studies and design of the Architecture Department of Florence University.
 The Journal, considering its editiorial structure and the quality of the contributions hosted, represents since many years a credited voice in the field of the urban and regional studies and of the related policies and practices of planning and design.
-The peculiar profile of the Journal particularly draws on a remarkable attention paid to the “thickenss” and relevance of the cross-disciplinary dialogue in the context of urbanism and planning and by its openess to the manifold disciplinary contributions that can feed and contour a wider “territory and urban sciences” operational domain.
-Moreover, such an approach reflects with peculiar effectiveness, in the attention paid by the Journal to the opportunity to grasp with –either in interpretive/analytical and design terms- the complex “bundle” of interwined connections and feed-backsoccourring between the current territorial transformative processes, global change drivers and the – material, socio-economic and cognitive – endowments that constitute the long-lasting “thickeness” of -and for- the urban and territorial evolution.
-In this framework, through the different section – Essays, Researches, Readings - the Journal accounts for a plurality of topics and studies, research/action, policies, planning and design experiences with the aim to render –also in reflexive and critical terms- the multifaceted complexity of the transformative processes that affects built environment and human settlements.
+The peculiar profile of the Journal particularly draws on its critical-reflexive approachand remarkable attention paid to the “thickenss” and relevance of the cross-disciplinary dialogue in the context of urbanism and planning as contribution that can feed and contour a wider “territory and urban sciences” theoretical and operational domain.
+Moreover, such an approach reflects with peculiar effectiveness, in the attention paid by the Journal to the opportunity to grasp with –either in interpretive/analytical and design terms- the complex “bundle” of interwined connections and feed-backs occourring between the current territorial transformative processes, underlying global change drivers entailing new challenges and social demands and the – material, socio-economic and cognitive – endowments that constitute the long-lasting “genetic pool” of -and for- the urban and territorial evolution.
+In this framework, through the different section – Essays, Researches, Readings - the Journal accounts for a plurality of topics and studies, research/action, policies, planning and design experiences with the aim to render in reflexive and critical terms the multifaceted complexity of the transformative processes that affects built environment and human settlements.

 CROMOHS is a peer-reviewed, open-access electronic history journal published in English, and over the last two decades has established a solid reputation for scholarly rigour.
 With a marked international outlook, it aims to encourage methodological debate arising from original and creative dialogue between scholarly traditions, and to promote innovative approaches to archival research.
 CROMOHS acts as a focal point and forum for challenging and fresh scholarship on fourteenth- to nineteenth-century intellectual, social and cultural history in a global perspective.
 It seeks to move beyond a strictly regional and Eurocentric approach, with a preferential view towards histories of transcultural contacts and connections.
 Articles relating to Muslim societies (fourteenth-nineteenth centuries) are most welcome.
 More generally, CROMOHS strongly encourages contributions engaging with extra-European cultures and societies.